je-lopez/http-apis/README.md

     - [x] Create a resource
     - [x] Update a resource
     - [x] Delete a resource
-- [ ] Examples of each request type to the external API are listed and linked to in the README
+- [x] Examples of each request type to the external API are listed and linked to in the README: apiController/controller.js
 - [ ] The best resources you find for learning testing are added to a file resources.md
 - [x] The artifact produced is properly licensed, preferably with the MIT license